 Designing & Planning for Social Entrepreneurship

-This course examines and applies concepts of problem identification and problem solving, IDEO process, business model, eco-systems, design systems thinking, and strategies for developing and pitching the plan.
+This course examines and applies concepts of problem identification and problem solving, IDEO process, business model, eco-systems, design systems thinking, and strategies for developing and pitching a plan.
 Students will develop and present a venture plan.